disce-omnes/eslint-config-base/README.md

 - Callbacks as arrow functions are preferred
 - Object destructuring is preferred
 - Imports are sorted
-- Object keys are sorted if there are more than 10 of them
+- Object keys are sorted if there are more than 10 of them (empty lines can be used to reset sorting)
 - Blank lines are required between certain statement (e.g. before throw)